 Overview

-Menlo (Irish: Mionlach) is a village and townland set in the Gaeltacht area of County Galway, only a short distance north of Galway city centre.
-Though administratively part of the city, Menlo retains the feel of a traditional clachan – a loosely clustered settlement with narrow, winding lanes that echo the 19th‑century Ordnance Survey maps.
-The name derives from the Irish Mionloch meaning “small lake”, a reference to the nearby Lough Corrib which empties into the River Corrib close to the village.
+Menlo (Irish: Mionlach) is a traditional Gaeltacht village and townland situated just north of Galway city centre.
+Though administratively part of the city, it retains the distinct character of a rural clachan – a loosely clustered settlement defined by narrow, winding lanes that mirror 19th-century Ordnance Survey maps.
+The name derives from the Irish Mionlach, meaning “small lake”, a reference to the nearby Lough Corrib where the River Corrib empties into the bay.

 History of the Village

-Menlo’s recorded history stretches back to the mid‑1800s when Thomas Campbell Foster described it as a classic Irish rundale village in his Letters on the Condition of the People of Ireland.
-He noted a population of about two thousand, a community whose livelihood centred on supplying milk to Galway city.
-The village’s layout was famously irregular – each cottage stood at a different angle, creating a maze‑like lane that Foster called “the most crooked, narrow and dirty lane”.
+Menlo’s documented history stretches back to the mid-1800s.
+Writer Thomas Campbell Foster described it in his Letters on the Condition of the People of Ireland as a classic rundale settlement, with a population of around two thousand.
+The local economy at the time relied heavily on dairy farming, with villagers supplying milk to Galway city.
+The village layout was famously irregular, with cottages positioned at varying angles along a single lane.
+Foster memorably noted this maze-like arrangement as “the most crooked, narrow and dirty lane”.

-Education arrived early: a primary school opened in 1862, later expanded in the 1930s and again in the 1970s.
-In 2014 a modern two‑storey school building opened, reflecting the village’s continued commitment to Irish‑language education.
-Menlo also nurtured sport; the Emmetts Rowing Club won the Irish Senior Eights Blue Riband in 1929 and 1931, and the Menlo Emmetts GAA club captured the All‑Ireland Junior B title in 2006‑07.
+Community life in Menlo has long centred around education and sport.
+A primary school opened in 1862 and underwent several expansions before a modern two-storey building was completed in 2014, reinforcing the village’s commitment to Irish-medium education.
+Sport remains a local passion; the Emmetts Rowing Club secured the Irish Senior Eights Blue Riband in 1929 and 1931, while the Menlo Emmetts GAA club claimed the All-Ireland Junior B title in the 2006–07 season.

 Menlo Castle – Rise and Ruin

-Perched on the east bank of the River Corrib, Menlo Castle (also known as Blake’s Castle) dominates the local landscape.
-Its origins lie in a 16th‑century tower house, recorded as being occupied by Thomas Colman in 1574.
-By 1569 the Blake family – one of Galway’s fourteen merchant tribes – had acquired the property.
-Over the next two centuries the Blakes expanded the tower house, adding a substantial two‑bay, four‑storey block and a square turreted wing in the 18th century, turning the site into a comfortable Jacobean residence.
+Dominating the east bank of the River Corrib, Menlo Castle (historically known as Blake’s Castle) traces its origins to a 16th-century tower house.
+Early records indicate the site was occupied by Thomas Colman in 1574, though the Blake family – one of Galway’s fourteen merchant tribes – had acquired the estate by 1569.
+Over the following centuries, the Blakes transformed the fortified tower into a comfortable Jacobean residence, adding a substantial two-bay, four-storey block and a square turreted wing during the 1700s.

-The Blakes were renowned for hospitality.
-Their annual Maying in Menlo festival turned the castle grounds into a bustling fair of music, dancing and games, drawing villagers from the surrounding countryside.
-The estate also hosted rowing, yachting and tennis, and even inspired a poem by W. B. Yeats after the tragic fire of 1910.
+The Blakes were known for their hospitality and local influence.
+Their annual Maying in Menlo festival turned the castle grounds into a lively fair featuring music, dancing, and traditional games.
+The estate also hosted rowing, yachting, and tennis, and its dramatic history later inspired a poem by W. B. Yeats.

 What to See & Do